Maximum Ideal Likelihood Estimation: A Unified Inference Framework for Latent Variable Models: Background

+As previously discussed, prerequisites of traditional methods are not necessary for MILE.
+MCMC underlies a Bayesian setting of finite posterior expectation, with mechanism to generate random numbers.
+Similarly, EM-like methods require a finite conditionally expected log-likelihood, which can be calculated (or generated) with computational feasibility.
+Besides, more conditions might be introduced case-wisely.

+MILE offers flexibility and does not rely on expectation-based constrains.
+MILE remains applicable for estimation and inference in settings where MCMC and the EM algorithm fail.
+Table \ref{ComparisonTable} provides a comparative overview among MILE, the EM algorithm and MCMC, in terms of implementation and empirical performance.

-The first four columns correspond to the prerequisite and problem settings: \begin{itemize} \item $\pi_{\btheta}$: Parameters $\btheta$ has prior distribution; \item $\partial_{\Z}$: Gradient/sub-gradient to latent variables $\Z$ exists and is numerically feasible; \item $\Z_{\bpi^*}$: Posterior distribution of latent variables exists and can be generated; \item $\mathbbm{E}_{\Z_{\bpi^*}}$: Posterior expectation of latent variables somehow exists and can be calculated or simulated. \end{itemize}
+Column 1 to 4 denote the problem settings: $\pi_{\btheta}$, whether parameters there is prior distribution; $\partial_{\Z}$, whether latent variate (sub-)gradient is finite and numerically feasible; $\Z_{\bpi^*}$, whether latent variables posterior distribution can be generated; $\mathbbm{E}_{\Z_{\bpi^*}}$, whether latent variables posterior expectation is finite and numerically feasible.